-After four days on the island we board the futuristic looking ‘Krilo Jet’ which has the looks of a sinister catamaran, and hop over to Korchula Island, former home of Marco Polo.
-The crystal clear sea is teeming with fish, but sadly, clouds holding a rumor of rain have once again kidnapped the sun!
+After four days on the island we board the futuristic and sinister looking ‘Krilo Jet’; a catamaran taking us over to Korchula Island, former home of Marco Polo.
+The crystal clear sea is teeming with fish, but sadly the sun is once again a stranger, having lost its struggle with the clouds.

-Along a beachside path, in all their prickly glory, cactus plants flaunt a flowering sea of red, and the air is soaked in the scent of pine forests and seawater.
-At a pretty bay called Blue Lagoon, we interrupt our stroll for a picnic,with a pleasing mix of apricots, figs, and cheese; while I soak my injured legs in the salty sea.
+Walking a beachside path, we pass cactus plants in all their prickly glory flaunting a flowering sea of red, and the air is soaked in the scent of pine forests and seawater.
+At a pretty bay called Blue Lagoon, we stop for a picnic with a pleasing mix of apricots, figs, and cheese while I soak my injured legs in the salty sea.

-Walking past a 12th century fortress back in town, some jerk blindly opens his car door, bashing it into my already painful leg.
-Utterly unable to edit myself after the blunt force trauma, I let loose with a disturbingly venomous monologue that would have churchgoers shaking in their pews!
-It’s undoubtedly clear he catches the essence of my tirade as his face crumples and he cowers as if I have pictures of him with the neighbour’s goat.
-Fook me, I wonder if there is a medieval knight around who may want to part with his armor!
+Back in town some jerk blindly opens his car door, bashing it into my already painful leg.
+Utterly unable to edit myself after the blunt force trauma, I let loose with a disturbingly venomous monologue that would surely have churchgoers shaking in their pews!
+Without doubt he catches the essence of my tirade, as his face crumples and he cowers as if I have pictures of him with the neighbour’s goat.
+Fook me, I wonder if there is a medieval knight around who may be willing to part with his suit of armor!

-Ferrying to Orebic on the Pelješac peninsula, we wander a tree lined shore into town, stopping at an old church with a vast and vibrantly painted eight foot high egg.
-Christine poses beside this gigantic embryo of some husky hormonal hen, while I shoot ‘egg-zilla’ with my camera; hoping not to be pecked to pieces by a huge protective ‘mother-clucker’ possibly lurking nearby that’s concerned we may be aspiring to make an oversized omelet out of her offspring!
+Ferrying to Orebic on the Pelješac peninsula, we wander a tamarisk tree lined shore into town and stop at an old church with a vast and vibrantly painted eight foot high egg.
+Christine poses beside the gigantic embryo of some husky hormonal hen, while I shoot ‘egg-zilla’ with my camera; hoping not to be pecked to pieces by a monstrous ‘mother-clucker’ possibly lurking nearby and concerned we may be aspiring to make an oversized omelet out of her offspring!

 Returning to the mainland, we zigzag the roads to Dubrovnik and switch buses for the last 15 km down the coast to Cavtat, our last port of call.
-The magical Croatian location has a deep blue sea with pools of green, and features a wide promenade fringed with palm trees whose giant fronds whisper in the Adriatic Sea breeze.
-Another plus of this cute town is that while sitting outside at any of the little eateries, there is no worry about getting a carbon monoxide entrée from the traffic, as this tiny town is totally pedestrianized.
+The magical Croatian location has a deep blue sea with pools of green, and features a wide promenade fringed with the giant fronds of palm trees whispering in the Adriatic Sea breeze.
+Another plus of this cute town is that while sitting outside at any of the little eateries, there are no concerns about getting a carbon monoxide entrée from the traffic, as the tiny town is totally pedestrianized.

 Tour buses worldwide are regarded by locals as ‘Cows To Be Milked’, and one of the main reasons we avoid them as if they are radioactive!
-We make a quick getaway to the Laped area of town, where Christine stops for a cappuccino and I spy black chocolate gelato.
+We make a quick getaway to the Laped area of town where Christine stops for a cappuccino and I spy black chocolate gelato.
 That’s right, not dark chocolate, but black!
 I am unable to contain my Croatian elation with the luscious licker.
-Sometimes it’s the smallest details we remember!
+Sometimes it’s the smallest details that stick!

 Leaving the restaurant we’re startled by a missile in furry trousers, hurtling past our legs.
 We’re told the animal is a type of marten called a’ kuna’.
 Apparently, centuries ago its skins were highly valued and used for payments, and later when coins were minted, Croatia’s currency was called ‘kuna’.
 This is a most unusual sighting as kuna are now so rare that even our host has never seen a live one in 72 years living here.

-With my leg still too sore for chasing pavement, I opt to go for a swim in the Adriatic Sea, and without testing the water; I just strip down and dive in.
-A few shocking nanoseconds later I’m attempting to remove my testicles that have just become intimate with my tonsils!
+With my leg still too sore for chasing pavement, I opt to go for a swim in the Adriatic Sea, and without testing the water just strip down and dive in.
+A few shocking nanoseconds later I’m hyperventilating and attempting to relocate my testicles, which have shriveled to the point of becoming intimate with my tonsils!

-Gasping from the frigidity of my stupidity, with my eyes flung wide, I hurl myself out of the sea like a breaching whale!
-I need warmth pronto, and accelerate my quivering extremities back towards the villa, hoping an alcoholic frolic on the terrace may help do the trick.
+With eyes flung wide, I hurl myself out of the sea like a breaching whale.
+The frigidity of my stupidity has me gulping for oxygen like a spent salmon, and I need warmth pronto!
+Accelerating my quivering extremities back to the villa, I’m hoping an alcoholic frolic on the terrace may help do the trick.

-With time in Croatia all but concluded, our last seaside dinner at Poseiden is indeed a memorable one.
-Gentle waves lap up near our toes as we savor our meal of chicken breasts smothered in gorgonzola, when suddenly, we find ourselves disbelieving what we see in the sea.
+With our time in Croatia all but concluded, our last seaside dinner at Poseiden is indeed a memorable one.
+Gentle waves lap up near our toes, and while savoring a meal of chicken breasts smothered in gorgonzola, we suddenly find ourselves disbelieving what we see in the sea.

-A large rock lurks just inches under the surface of the water only a few feet from our table, and a school of fish begin attacking algae on top of it in a fantastic feeding frenzy.
-With rapt fascination we watch fish standing on their heads as they wriggle about vertically, and actually slap their tails back and forth out of the water during their feeding.
-Christine and I enjoy a great chuckle, as it appears the finny fellows have become aware of our upcoming Cavtat departure and have come to wave goodbye!
+Only a few feet from our table a large boulder lurks just inches under the surface of the water, and a school of fish begins furiously attacking the algae growing on it.
+Our gaze is riveted on them as they appear to be standing on their heads, as they wriggle about vertically, slapping their tails back and forth out of the water while ripping chunks off the top of the rock.
+Christine and I enjoy a great chuckle as it appears the finny fellows are aware of our upcoming Cavtat departure and have come to wave goodbye!